beeeeez/ptclinic/README.md

 - Once the Follow Up form is saved, please make it visible by other users (not editable, but just viewable) **Next Up**
 - **Test the program!**
 - **Clear out DB - Make copy of empty DB to have on standby / future**
 - Think about making a guide to help other people control the program in the future with relation to using the program in another setting without having to have us "set up the DB".
-Instruct how to add the `PTCLinic.accdb` file.
+Instruct how to add an empty (new) `PTCLinic.accdb` file.